timacdonald/log-fake/readme.md

 ### assertCurrentContext()

-Assert that the channel / stack contains the specified context.
+Assert that the channel / stack currently has the specified context.

 #### Can be called on...